 If You Have Concerns About Your Safety

-If you have concerns about blood borne pathogens and your safety, or if you feel you have been injured due to unsafe laboratory practices, contact the skilled work injury claim lawyers in Atlanta at the Bader Law Firm, LLC.
+If you have concerns about blood borne pathogens and your safety, or if you feel you have been injured due to unsafe laboratory practices, contact the skilled work injury claim lawyers in Atlanta at Bader Scott Injury Lawyers.
 We will discuss your case with you at no charge.